Lend-Lease Sherman tanks: Brazil

 Brazil received 53 Sherman tanks under Lend-Lease in 1944, all equipped with the 75 mm gun.
 These tanks were not used by the Brazilian Expeditionary Force in Italy during the war, but sent directly to defend Brazil itself.
 In the early 1950s, another group of 30 Sherman tanks was delivered under the Military Assistance Program, bringing the total number of Shermans to 83 tanks.
 The variants of these tanks consisted of 40 M4, 38 M4 with the Composite Hull, and 2 M4A1.
 The Brazilian Army used the Shermans until 1979 when they were replaced by M41 tanks.

 Czechoslovakia

 While the Czechoslovak government-in-exile did not receive Lend-lease equipment from the United States, its 1st Czechoslovak Armoured Brigade was equipped and supplied by the British Army.
-The Brigade's equipment during the siege of Dunkirk included 36 Sherman ICs in addition to Cromwell tanks, which constituted the primary armoured vehicle operated by the brigade.
-The 17pdr Shermans were, in May 1945, exchanged for 22 Challenger cruiser tanks with which the brigade returned home.
+The brigade's equipment during the siege of Dunkirk included 36 Sherman ICs in addition to Cromwell tanks, which constituted the primary armoured vehicle operated by the brigade.
+The 17 pdr Shermans were, in May 1945, exchanged for 22 Challenger cruiser tanks with which the brigade returned home.
 In addition, one damaged Sherman I abandoned by an unknown unit was salvaged from the battlefield by the brigade's repair shop and was later used as a recovery vehicle.
 This vehicle returned with the brigade to Czechoslovakia.